School of Social Work

 If you want to spark change in individuals, families, communities, and organizations, we'll give you the skills to be an effective advocate and facilitate goals for your clients.

 The School of Social Work at St. Ambrose University offers a BSW Dual Degree, an MSW, and the only MSW-MBA program in Iowa.
+We've also partnered with Psychology to offer a microcredential in Trauma-Informed Care.
 Click below to learn more!

 - Focus on Empowerment, Social Justice, and Advocacy

 - Skills to Work With Individuals, Families, Communities & Organizations

 Learn More About Our School of Social Work

 The empowerment method focuses on achieving goals and changing systems by using available strengths, resilience, and resources.
 By focusing on competence rather than deficits in individual or social functioning, the empowerment model supports resourcefulness and the development of skills to remove social barriers for individuals and communities.

 SAU established the first Master of Social Work (MSW) program with an empowerment specialization in the U.S., and in the past 20 years, we've educated more than 500 students who are now actively helping individuals, families, communities, and society.

 We want our undergraduate students to have a similar impact, so we designed a Bachelor of Social Work (BSW) program that teaches generalist social work practice skills through an empowerment lens.

 Kristi Law, PhD, Assoc.
 Professor and BSW Director; Director of SAU School of Social Work